Unlocking Success: Mastering AI Prompting for RFPs in 2025

 3. Clear ownership model: Assign content stewards for each major topic area (security, technical, legal, pricing)

-For teams managing complex security questionnaires and technical RFPs, this coordination improvement directly impacts win rates.
+For teams managing complex security questionnaires and technical RFPs, this coordination improvement directly impacts outcomes.

 Transforming RFP Responses with AI Insights